Cyborn/ue4-style-guide/README.md

 4. **`Status`**</br>
 All variables noting a publically understandable state of the current class go here.</br>
 All variables in this category must be `public`.</br>
+`Editable` variables in this category can be used to let the user set an initial state on instances.
+(These variables should still update to the current state when playing).</br>
 This category contains variables such as **bActive** or **CurrentWorldSpeed**.
 This category should **not contain** variables marking an internal status that have no meaning outside the functions they are used in are make no clear statement about the object as a whole.

 The default category not allowed.